hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 437

-Muhammad is no more than a messenger; there were messengers passed away before him.
+Muhammad is no more than a messenger; there were messengers who passed away before him.
 If he dies or is killed, will you turn back on your heels?
 Anyone who turns back on his heels will not harm Allah in the least, but Allah will reward those who are grateful.

 # 438